mcarvin8/apex-code-coverage-transformer/README.md

   --json  Format output as json.

 DESCRIPTION
-  This plugin will convert the code coverage JSON file created by the Salesforce CLI during Apex deployments into an XML accepted by tools like SonarQube.
+  This plugin will convert the code coverage JSON file created by the Salesforce CLI during Apex deployments and test runs into an XML accepted by tools like SonarQube.

 EXAMPLES
     $ sf apex-code-coverage transformer transform -j "coverage.json" -x "coverage.xml" -c "deploy"